An exceptional educational experience for all

 • Philosophy, Ethics and Religion (GCSE)

-• Technology – choose one of: Graphic Products (GCSE) or Product Design (GCSE)
+• Technology – choose one from:

 Inclusion and Guidance